exosolarplanet/terraform-config/README.md

 ![AppErrors](docs/app_errors.png)

 ## Security
-Enabling web securty scans on your URIs allows you scan them for vulnerabilities by testing them with many user inputs and event handlers
+Enabling web security scans on your URIs allows you to scan them for vulnerabilities by testing them with many user inputs and event handlers
 ![Scanning](docs/scanning.png)

 > The Cloud SQL instance has a private IP and resides in a private VPC network

 ## Scalability
-With App Engine it's easy to scale applications up and down, making it a great option for high-demand & no-downtime applications.
-When a new App Engine deployment is made,
+With App Engine, it's easy to scale deployments up and down, making it a great option for high-demand & no-downtime applications.
+When a new App Engine deployment is made, it is configured to use warmup requests in order to split the traffic between the new version and the previous version, improving the latency issues the user might face.
 ![Scalability](docs/scalability.png)
-app engine warm up inbound services rollback - migrate traffic
+> If a new deployment is not running as expected, you can easily rollback to the the previous version via Google Cloud Console or migrate all the traffic to any version you like

 ## Further Improvements
-access to app engine endpoints - should be secured with IAP
+* Access to App Engine URIs should be secured further by IAP to manage user access